awsdocs/aws-cost-management-user-guide/doc_source/useconsolidatedbilling-discounts.md

 ## AWS Free Tier for Organizations<a name="cb-free"></a>

 For services such as Amazon EC2 that support a free tier, AWS applies the free tier to the total usage across all accounts in an AWS organization\.
-AWS does not apply the free tier to each account individually\.
+AWS doesn't apply the free tier to each account individually\.

-AWS provides budgets that track whether you exceed the free tier limits or are forecast to go over the free tier limits\.
+AWS provides budgets that track whether you exceed the free tier limits or are forecasted to go over the free tier limits\.
 Free tier budgets are not enabled for organizations by default\.
-Payer accounts can opt\-in to free tier usage alerts through the Billing and Cost Management console\.
+Payer accounts can opt in to free tier usage alerts through the Billing and Cost Management console\.
 Free tier usage alerts aren't available to individual linked accounts\.

 For more information about free tiers, see [AWS Free Usage Tier FAQs](https://aws.amazon.com/free/faqs/)\.
 For more information about AWS Free Tier usage alerts through AWS Budgets and opting in, see [Free Tier Usage Alerts Using AWS Budgets](tracking-free-tier-usage.md#free-budget)\.